 We have established various strategic partnerships with leading pharmaceutical companies for our product candidates and programs in our portfolio.
 Under each of our strategic partnerships, we are entitled to receive or required to pay upfront, milestone payments and/or royalties.
-For information on our collaboration agreements focused solely on the clinical development of tivozanib in combination with immune checkpoint inhibitors, see "- Our Product Candidates - Tivozanib - Clinical and Regulatory Development in RCC - RCC PD-1 Combination Trial with Opdivo (TiNivo)" and "- Our Product Candidates - Tivozanib - Clinical Development in HCC - HCC PD-L1 Combination Trial with IMFINZI."
+For information on our collaboration agreements focused solely on the clinical development of tivozanib in combination with immune checkpoint inhibitors, see "- Our Product Candidates - Tivozanib - Clinical Development of Tivozanib in RCC - RCC PD-1 Combination Trial with Opdivo (TiNivo)" and "- Our Product Candidates - Tivozanib - Clinical Development of Tivozanib in HCC - HCC PD-L1 Combination Trial with IMFINZI (DEDUCTIVE)."